 Finally, and perhaps most potently, Fitzgerald himself went through a Gatsby-like heartbreak.
 Before he married Zelda Sayre, he was in love with a wealthy woman named Ginevra King.
 A dark-haired beauty, Ginevra went on to marry a wealthy man, leaving F. Scott Fitzgerald behind and heartbroken.
 Those experiences may have all combined to create the character of Jay Gatsby (as well as Daisy Buchanan), but Jay isn't based on any one person.
 You can also read more about F. Scott Fitzgerald's life and the history of the novel's composition.

-Read more about Daisy and Gatsby’s relationship and how it stacks up to others in the novel over at our analysis of love, desire, and relationships in Gatsby.
+Read more about Daisy and Gatsby's relationship and how it compares to others in the novel over at our analysis of love, desire, and relationships in Gatsby.

 Still wondering about Gatsby's legacy?
 Is he a man to be admired or a cautionary tale of someone who put too much stock in an old love?
 Read about different ways to interpret the novel's ending.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: